On the complete classification of the unitary N=2 minimal superconformal field theories: Orbifold Construction of the N=2 Unitary Minimal Models

 We will refer to this orbifolding as $\mathcal{O}^1_R$.

 The reason we have done this relatively simple example in such great detail is that the procedure for checking $\text{SL}(2,\mZ)$-invariance for all other orbifoldings in this paper is very similar: one directly checks $T$-invariance with the help of equation~\eqref{Tcondition} and then uses the simple current action on the $S$-matrix to check $S$-invariance.
-For an orbifolding with a cyclic group $G$, there is no discrete torsion, so it is then enough to check that the general box agrees with the original partition function ($n=m=0$), and that it agrees with the action of $G$ ($n=0,m\neq0$).
+For an orbifolding with a cyclic group $G$, there is no discrete torsion, so the unique orbifold partition function is given by $\frac{1}{|G|}$ multiplied by the sum of the boxes.